 With a pair of tweezers flower buds or parts of inflorescences were removed.
-This concerned (at least) as many buds as Q flowers could be expected, all flower buds except the smallest ones or the whole inflorescence except the lowest pair of secundairy axes (with or without their terminal flower buds).
+This concerned (at least) as many buds as \mathcal{Q} flowers could be expected, all flower buds except the smallest ones or the whole inflorescence except the lowest pair of secundairy axes (with or without their terminal flower buds).
 The treatment started just after the bursting of the mixed buds and was performed daily until the start of anthesis.
 Per day inflorescences of one or some branches were treated.
 When more experiments were made on the same specimen the treatments were more or less randomized.
-In most experiments inflorescences of large, medium-sized and small inflorescences were taken, while, depending on these sizes, different numbers of flower buds were removed.
+In most experiments inflorescences of the same size were chosen.
+When their size varied equal numbers of large, medium-sized and small inflorescences were taken, while, depending on these sizes, different numbers of flower buds were removed.